K-PaaS/application-platform-guide-eng/user_guide/development_platform/stemcell.md

 The procedure for BOSH installation is as follows.

-1. Create environment to install
+1. Create an environment to install

 		#Install git
 		$ sudo apt-get install git